Bottom feeder

 A bottom feeder is an aquatic animal that feeds on or near the bottom of a body of water.
 Biologists often use the terms benthos—particularly for invertebrates such as shellfish, crabs, crayfish, sea anemones, starfish, snails, bristleworms and sea cucumbers—and benthivore or benthivorous, for fish and invertebrates that feed on material from the bottom.
 However the term benthos includes all aquatic life that lives on or near the bottom, which means it also includes non-animals, such as plants and algae.
 Biologists also use specific terms that refer to bottom feeding fish, such as demersal fish, groundfish, benthic fish and benthopelagic fish.
-Examples of bottom feeding fish species groups are flatfish (halibut, flounder, plaice, sole), eels, cod, haddock, bass, grouper, carp, bream (snapper) and some species of catfish and shark.
+Examples of bottom feeding fish species groups are flatfish (halibut, flounder, plaice, sole), eels, cod, haddock, bass, carp, grouper, bream (snapper) and some species of catfish and sharks.

 Feeding strategies

-Some bottom feeders are detritivores taking advantage of organic materials that sink down through bodies of water to the bottom.
+Some bottom feeders are detritivores, taking advantage of organic materials that sink down through bodies of water to the bottom.
 In ocean environments, this downward drift of detritus is known as marine snow.
 Bottom feeders may gather detritus manually, as some crab species do; or filter microparticles out of the water using suspension feeding.
 This biotic decomposition and recycling of organic matter is critical for the health of many aquatic environments as it helps maintain various biogeochemical cycles.
 In 2014, it was reported that deep sea bottom feeders absorb carbon dioxide by eating creatures such as jellyfish and cephalopods, allowing the greenhouse gas to be retained at the sea floor rather than be released back into the atmosphere.

 Other bottom feeders graze on living aquatic plants and macroalgae, as is the case in some sea urchin species.

 Lastly, some bottom feeders are carnivorous and specialize in either hunting other benthic animals, or scavenging from bodies killed by other predators.
 Some bottom feeding predators use the floor terrain as cover to ambush their prey.
 One common method is the animal using body movements to stir up sand and conceal itself with sediment, a tactic used by many species of flatfish; or simply hide inside burrows or around other existing covers, such as many species of octopus and mantis shrimps, before suddenly emerging from cover to catch unsuspecting prey with fast strikes.
 Others burrow deep into the floor and hunt with most of the body remaining buried, as in the case of oceanic bobbit worms.
 In darker deep waters, some bottom predators uses aggressive mimicry and bioluminescence to visually lure and ambush prey, as in the case of anglerfish.